Everything we know about the Switch 2

 Switch 2 design and features

-The Nintendo Switch 2 is expected to be a hybrid console, that can once again be played in portable mode or docked.
+The Nintendo Switch 2 is widely expected to be a hybrid console, that can once again be played in portable mode or docked.
+While this hasn't been confirmed, it is something Nintendo alluded to when they spoke to investors towards the end of 2024.
 However, fans hoping the next-gen console will come with an upgraded display like the Switch OLED may be left disappointed.
 According to VGC, the Switch 2 could have an LCD screen instead of an OLED panel to help cut costs.
 Bloomberg also backed up these claims, and said the Switch 2 will have an eight-inch LCD screen.
 In comparison, the original Switch features a 6.2-inch LCD screen.

 Opting for an LCD panel instead of an OLED will give Nintendo extra wiggle room in the budget, that could be set aside and used to add the additional internal storage the Switch 2 needs for modern games.
 In terms of what type of storage the Switch 2 could use, Digital Foundry thinks Nintendo could opt for eMMC storage, which is what the entry-level 64GB Steam Deck uses and offers faster load times than conventional hard drives (but not as speedy as an SSD).

-Elsewhere, VGC also reports that the next Nintendo console will come with a cartridge slot for physical games.
-It was later reported that this not only means the Switch 2 will be backwards compatible, but developers will also be able to offer enhanced versions of older games.
-Besides physical games, it's thought digital games will also be backwards compatible.
+Elsewhere, VGC also reported that the next Nintendo console will come with a cartridge slot for physical games.
+It was claimed that this not only means the Switch 2 will be backwards compatible, but developers will also be able to offer enhanced versions of older games.
+As 2024 drew to a close, Nintendo later went on to confirm that the Switch successor will be backwards compatible, and that Switch Online will also be available on it.

 In terms of other features, the Nintendo Switch 2 could come with upgraded Joy-Cons that connect to the main console using magnets.
 That's according to the Spanish website Vandal, who said the Switch 2 will be replacing the current, fiddly rail system which is used to attach Joy-Cons onto the main Switch and Switch OLED consoles.